-William C. Steinman, Columbia University’s longtime sports news director, has passed away.
+NEW YORK (AP) – William C. Steinman, longtime Columbia University sports news director, has died.
 He was 76 years old.

 Steinman, a member of the Columbia University Track and Field Hall of Fame, died Wednesday evening at Mount Sinai Morningside, the university said Thursday.
 He had used a wheelchair in recent years following a series of illnesses.